phuongnam7899/obsidian-vault/TMA/LMA Local Setup.md

 > [!i] To make sure the DB is working well, you can try using DBeaver to connect to the DB by the `spring.datasource` configs (in the `application-azuredesktop.properties`) first

 - Select any `.java` file
-- Press `F5` (make sure you install mentioned extenstions and the JDK first)
+- Press `F5` (make sure you install mentioned extensions and the JDK first)

 # Front-end Setup
 ## Pre-install